AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-uom.md

 ## Associating a unit of measure with a type

-At type creation, you can associate SdsUom with a [SdsTypeProperty](xref:sdsTypes#sdstypeproperty).
-For more information, see [Types](xref:sds-types).
+At type creation, you can associate SdsUom with a [SdsTypeProperty](xref:sds-sdstypes-props#sdstypeproperty).

 ## Associating a unit of measure with a stream